Law

 Every student must successfully complete one of the following options:

-• a Drafting course,
+• a drafting course,

-• an Individual Research Project, or
+• an Individual Research Project for two or three hours of credit,

-• a second seminar.
+• a second seminar, or

 Professional Development Requirement